What The Menendez Brothers' Life In Prison Is Really Like

 The relationship was not to last, and ended in divorce a short time later.
 But Lyle did not remain single for long.
 He soon formed a deep connection with another woman, Rebecca Sneed, whom he had known for a decade.
 In 2003, the two were allowed to wed in the maximum-security visiting area of Mule Creek State Prison and were even able to have several family members and friends witness the important event.

-The couple is still married to this day and the distance does not seem to be a problem.
+The couple were married for over 21 years, and the distance did not seem to be a problem.
 Lyle told People, "Our interaction tends to be very free of distractions and we probably have more intimate conversations than most married spouses do, who are distracted by life's events.
 We try and talk on the phone every day, sometimes several times a day.
 I have a very steady, involved marriage and that helps sustain me and brings a lot of peace and joy.
 It's a counter to the unpredictable, very stressful environment here."
+In late-November 2024, it was revealed that Lyle and Sneed had amicably separated.

 Advertisement